-The business nature of Africa Adventure is to promote tourism businesses to potential travellers by allowing to traveller to contact the business via its website, email address, phone number, social media channels as well as physical address and the like.
+The business nature of Africa Adventure Tourism Network PTY Ltd is to promote tourism businesses to potential travellers by allowing to traveller to contact the business via its website, email address, phone number, social media channels as well as physical address and the like.

-We may disclose information about the user if Africa Adventure - JIC Travel cc, in good faith, believes that it is required to do so by law or legal process, to respond to claims, or to protect the rights, property or safety of Africa Adventure - JIC Travel cc or others.
+We may disclose information about the user if Africa Adventure Tourism Network PTY Ltd, in good faith, believes that it is required to do so by law or legal process, to respond to claims, or to protect the rights, property or safety of Africa Adventure Tourism Network PTY Ltd or others.

 - Electronic mail communication (brochures, emailers, newsletters, general communication, and the like);